-Leaves are thick and hairy with parallel veins and scalloped edges.
-They have no stalks and seem to arise directly from the roots as the stem is highly reduced.
-The feathery roots grow up to a foot underwater, but the rosettes remain less than six inches in height, forming a low mat over the water surface.
+The leaves of water lettuce are thick and hairy with parallel veins and scalloped edges.
+They have no stalks and seem to grow directly from the roots since the stem is almost nonexistent.
+The feathery roots grow up to a foot underwater, but the leaf rosettes remain less than six inches in height, forming a low mat over the water surface.

 Water lettuce flourish in USDA zones 9 - 11.
 They can be grown in colder climates with adequate protection.
 The ideal temperature range is 70 - 85 F, but they can survive in temperatures down to 50 F.